Find Affordable College Courses

 Full Allied Health & Medical Assisting Services at Springfield Technical Community College Report

-Naugatuck Valley Community College came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in the New England Region ranking.
+Naugatuck Valley Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #8 on the list.
 Naugatuck Valley Community College is a small public school located in the suburb of Waterbury.

 Women make up 52% of the medical assisting majors at the school.